Roel de Vries

 Copied!

 Roel de Vries is a Managing Director with Alvarez & Marsal Tax in Amsterdam.
-He has more than 15 years of experience in corporate and international tax advisory.
+He brings more than 18 years of experience in corporate and international tax advisory.

-Mr. de Vries specializes in tax due diligence and advisory services in relation to financial services M&A. He has deep expertise on a wide range of domestic and international tax topics related to structuring of reorganizations and mergers, cross border investments, distressed debt, real estate, and securitizations.
-He also advises clients on tax reporting and compliance matters, tax risk management, and tax reputational risks.
+Mr. de Vries has specific expertise in advising Dutch and international clients active in the financial services, infrastructure, and real assets sectors.
+His clients include private equity firms, banks, insurance (brokerage) companies, trading firms, and renewable energy, data center, and real estate developers.
+He specializes in tax due diligence and advisory services related to financial services M&A, with deep expertise across a wide range of domestic and international tax matters, including restructurings and mergers, cross-border investments, (re)financing, distressed debt, real assets, and securitizations.
+He also advises clients on tax reporting and compliance, tax risk management, and tax reputational risks.

-Mr. de Vries earned a master’s degree in fiscal economics from the University of Groningen.
-He participated in the advanced LLM program focused on U.S. domestic and international tax law at the University of Leiden and is a member of the Dutch Association of Tax Advisors.
+Mr. de Vries earned a master’s degree in fiscal economics from the University of Groningen and an advanced LLM in US domestic and international tax law from Leiden University.
+He is a member of the Dutch Association of Tax Advisers (NOB).

 Insights By This Professional